Private preview · v0.1.0

 Commit with control

-• Live preview overlays before commit.
+• Visible preview overlays before the snap commits.

 • Tray-based runtime controls and persistent settings.